-Baby teeth are very important.
-They are not just teeth that will fall out.
-Children need their teeth to eat properly, talk, smile, and feel good about them- selves.
-Children with cavities may have difficulty eating, stop smiling, and have problems paying attention and learning at school.
+Remember, children must be healthy to learn, and children with cavities are not healthy.
+Children need their teeth to eat properly, talk, smile, and feel good about themselves.
+Children with cavities and/or pain may have difficulty eating, stop smiling, and have problems paying attention and learning at school.

 Tooth decay is an infection that does not heal and can be painful if left without treatment.
-If cavities are not treated, children can become sick enough to require emergency room treatment, and their adult teeth may be permanently damaged.
+If cavities are not treated, children may become sick enough to require emergency room treatment and their adult teeth could become permanently damaged.